Kingxukai/linux/Documentation/trace/tracepoint-analysis.rst

        0.01%     Xorg  /opt/gfx-test/lib/libpixman-1.so.0.13.1  [.] get_fast_path
        0.00%     Xorg  [kernel]                                 [k] ftrace_trace_userstack

-To see where within the function pixmanFillsse2 things are going wrong:
+To see where within the woke function pixmanFillsse2 things are going wrong:
 ::

   $ perf annotate pixmanFillsse2